 - threat assessment and threat management – predicting violence and aggression, avoidance options, verbal strategies, and physical resistance techniques; and

 - verbal and non-verbal communication skills to handle conflict, boundary violations, inappropriate behaviors, and unwelcome touch.

-All skills are practiced in interactive scenarios with instructors and everyone receives one-on-one coaching.
+All skills are practiced in interactive scenarios with certified instructors and everyone receives one-on-one coaching.
 Physical skills are practiced full contact, full force against padded instructors trained in recreating common harassment and assault scenarios.
 Participants learn how to shorten the “freeze” response to fear and danger, assess and respond quickly to a confrontation, manage the effects of adrenaline, and act with intention to protect their lives and safety.